 developmental decisions separable by cell cycle phase: lin- 12 must act prior to the end of VPC S phase to influence a 1° versus 2° cell fate choice, but must act after VPC S phase to influence a 3° versus 2° cell fate choice.
 Coupling developmental decisions to cell cycle transitions may provide a mechanism for prioritizing or ordering choices of cell fates for multipotential cells.

 Ambros, Victor, "Cell Cycle-Dependent Sequencing of Cell Fate Decisions in Caenorhabditis Elegans Vulva Precursor Cells" (1999).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 738.